-- the company must distribute as dividends at least 90% of its net income for each financial period.
-However, the company may retain 40% of its net income for the purposes acquiring property during a subsequent period of seven years; - the company's shares must be listed on a regulated market or must be upon application admitted to trading on a Multi-lateral Trading Facility in the European Economic Area.
+- the company must distribute as dividends at least 90% of its net income for each financial period; - the company's shares must be listed on a regulated market or must be upon application admitted to trading on a Multi-lateral Trading Facility in the European Economic Area.
 Upon application to the Finnish tax authorities, this requirement may be dis-applied during the first two tax years as a REIT; - the company does not distribute profits in any other form than as dividends; and - the company or its mutual real estate company subsidiaries have not been involved in transactions the purpose of which is deemed to be tax avoidance.